akka/akka/akka-docs/src/main/paradox/scala/stream/stream-quickstart.md

-This is basically all there is to Akka Streams in a nutshell—glossing over the fact that there are dozens of sources and sinks and many more stream transformation combinators to choose from, see also @ref[stages overview](stages-overview.md).
+This is basically all there is to Akka Streams in a nutshell—glossing over the fact that there are dozens of sources and sinks and many more stream transformation combinators to choose from, see also @ref:[stages overview](stages-overview.md).

 # Reactive Tweets